This guide walks you through creating and deploying your first web application. For more details, please see the User's

 Deploying your Web Application

-To deploy your web application, you need to create an App Engine project (not to be confused with the Eclipse project) in the Google Developers Console.
+To deploy your web application, you need to create an App Engine project (not to be confused with the Eclipse project) in the Google Cloud Console.
 If you already have an App Engine project, then you can skip this step.

 Once you have an App Engine project ID, right-click on your Eclipse project, and select Google > App Engine Settings... from the context menu.
 Enter your project ID into the Project ID text box.
 Click OK.